whitneychiu/deep_q_learning_pytorch/readme.md

 ![The agent's score of the last 100 training episoides](https://github.com/whitneychiu/deep_q_learning_pytorch/blob/master/training_last_100_score_curve.png?raw=true)

 ### Contact
-This is my re-implementation of the paper.
+This is my implementation of the deep Q-learning solution to the LunarLander-v2.
 If there are any questions, please contact **Whitney Chiu** <wchiu@gatech.edu>